krzysiex01/StrategyGame/README.md

 -Your moves always <b>append</b> so if you don't want bot to learn your stupid moves be careful. </br>
 -Copy "io.txt" to location of NeuralNetwork.exe </br>
 -Run NeuralNetwork.exe and keep pressing enter.
 Many numbers showing on the screen means everything is ok - wait for neural network to learn. </br>
+-Copy "Siec.bin" to location of StrategyGame.exe</br>
--You are ready to fight the bot with some new (yours) skills!
-(StartegyGame.exe should read neural network automatically from NeuralNetwork folder) </br>
+-You are ready to fight the bot with some new (yours) skills!</br>